pszuster/3scaleTD_gitbook/lab_4_-_api_documentation.md

 * Replace **host** field value with: **products-apicast-staging.3scale.{{book.suffix }}:443**
 * Change the **http** scheme to **https**.

+{% hint style='tip' %}
+We want the OpenAPI document to point to the API Gateway URL instead of the API directly.
+{% endhint %}

 * Scroll down to the bottom of the page, and click on the **Create Service** button.

 ![](assets/Selection_336.png)